 The silent track signified the hard-hitting reality for thousands of kids who will be suffering abuse in silence this Christmas.
 It can be streamed on Spotify and follows on from the Silent Choir’s performance in London, Piccadilly, where the singers only sang when somebody donated money.

-If you require any assistance with your digital marketing, we can provide SEO and PPC services to help ensure your online presence is strong.
+If you require any assistance with your digital marketing, as an SEO and PPC agency we can provide the services you need to help ensure your online presence is strong.
 Contact Ricemedia today to find out how our specialised team can help you.